Lamb Meatballs

 Meatball ingredients in a bowl before mixing.

-Step 1: Add the ground lamb, red onion, feta cheese, breadcrumbs, egg, garlic, parsley, cumin, coriander, salt, and black pepper in a large bowl.
+Step 1: Add the ground lamb, red onion, feta cheese, breadcrumbs, egg, garlic, parsley, cumin, coriander, salt, and black pepper into a large bowl.

 After meat mixture is combined.